BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedValues/README.md

 }
 ```

-The following code will result in the loss of the actual type of the object when deserialized:
+The following code will result in the loss of objects' actual types when serialized/deserialized:

 ```csharp
 var fruits = new List<Fruit>